-The Compliance Officer will notify the sender and acknowledge receipt of the reported violation or suspected violation within ten business days.
+MSFCA's Compliance Officers will notify the person who submitted a complaint and acknowledge receipt of the reported violation or suspected violation.
 All reports will be promptly investigated and appropriate corrective action will be taken if warranted by the investigation.